 You can’t imagine our gratitude.
 It can be very cold and lonely here and it’s heartwarming to know that there are still people that care about us. -- Adrian.
 (Canada)

-Activist, author, educator, humanitarian, I founded and have self-financed Luna-Rose Prisoner Support on tenacity, hard work and determination to not abandon broken people to walk the darkest road of their lives alone.
+Activist, humanitarian, author, educator, I founded and have self-funded Luna-Rose Prisoner Support on tenacity, hard work and determination to not abandon broken people to walk the darkest road of their lives alone.
 I offer trauma-informed counselling, psychological first aid, advocacy, logistical and material support, and the most basic of human rights: a human connection to keep isolated people in the web of humanity.

-When I’m not connecting with inmates, bringing advocacy, food counselling and hope, I'm liaising with inmates’ families, offering trauma-informed support to many family members as well as inmates, lobbying Embassies to support their citizens, responding to enquiries, curating Bangkwang prisoner artwork exhibits with all proceeds going to artist-inmates.
-In Canada, I work my ass off to save my own funds to finance this humanitarian mission and to solicit donations.
+When I’m not connecting with inmates, bringing advocacy, food counselling and hope, I'm liaising with inmates’ families, offering trauma-informed support to many family members as well as inmates, lobbying Embassies to better support their citizens in basic human rights, responding to enquiries, and more.
+I've curated Bangkwang prisoner artwork exhibits, with all proceeds going to artist-inmates.
+In Canada, I work my ass off odd jobs to self-fund this humanitarian mission and to solicit donations.
 I lobby our government to do a better job supporting incarcerated Canadians to get the basics of medical attention, food and psychosocial support.
-I speak to groups and schools about the War on Drugs; Minimum Standards of Prisoner Treatment (Mandela Rules); prisoner mental health; human rights and humanitarian praxis; the impacts of incarceration on foreigners in Thai prisons; and, the effects of human connection and radical compassion to heal ourselves and our world.
+I speak to groups and schools about the War on Drugs; Minimum Standards of Prisoner Treatment (Mandela Rules); prisoner mental health; human rights and humanitarian praxis; addiction recovery; the impacts of incarceration on foreigners in Thai prisons; and, the necessity of human connection and radical compassion to heal ourselves and our world.